nfredrik/mickarucken/README.md

 I choosen to build an application that could report humidity and temperature from garden community close to Brommaplan in Stockholm Sweden.

 My plan was to use LoRa with either Helium or TTN as provider.
-It turn out that none of these providers have coverage in this area.
-My plan changed to either use LoRa from my apartment since Helium have coverage in this area or use WIFI
+It turns out that none of these providers have coverage in this area.
+My plan changed to either use LoRa from my apartment since Helium have coverage in this area and if that doesnt work go for WIFI

-The purpose with application was to monitor  temperature and humidity and se if the temperature changes over time and and there is temperatures at the level of Frost, i.e. temperature goes under 0 C degrees during spring.
+The purpose with application was to monitor  temperature and humidity and see if the temperature changes over time and and there is temperatures at the level of Frost.This typically happens during the night when the air temperature drops and moisture in the air condenses and freezes on surfaces like grass, car windows, and roofs.

-I think it will be possible to get some insight on how to use LoRa and perhaps lobby for installing a LoRa gateway in the garden community.

 # List of Materials